A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 It should, now, be more-or-less clear that we have a pseudo-functor,

 so we refer back to page \pageref{def:special pseudofunctor} for a checklist of structure and properties needed.
 (We note that $\I$ is contravariant due to our notational convention for composition of cobordisms.)
-In this setting, \begin{itemize}\item for each manifold, $X$, considered as an object of $\Diff{n}$, we have that $\I(X)$ is that same object considered as an object of $ \tcob{n}$, but note that we will write $X$ instead of $\I(X)$ most of the time in this context; \item for each diffeomorphism, $f:X\to Y$, we have a 1-morphism / cobordism, \item for each composable pair,
+In this setting, \begin{itemize}[leftmargin=10mm]\item for each manifold, $X$, considered as an object of $\Diff{n}$, we have that $\I(X)$ is that same object considered as an object of $ \tcob{n}$, but note that we will write $X$ instead of $\I(X)$ most of the time in this context; \item for each diffeomorphism, $f\colon X\to Y$, we have a 1-morphism $\I(f)\colon X\to Y$; \item for each composable pair, $X\xrightarrow{f}Y\xrightarrow{g}Z,$ we have an invertible 2-morphism, \item[] and \item for each object, $X$, $\I(id_X)$ is the chosen identity cobordism on $X$. \end{itemize}